USDA-FSA/fsa-design-system/guides/accessibility/frames.md

 layout: guide
 parent: "Accessibility"
 title: "Frames"
-intro: "When using frames, its important that all content contained in them is accessible."
+intro: "When using frames, it's important that all content contained in them is accessible."
 ---

 ## Testing

-1. Identify all `frame`s / `iframe`s on a page
+1. Identify all `frame`s / `iframe`s on a page.
-2. Using the keyboard, navigate to each frame to ensure content is accessible
+2. Using the keyboard, navigate to each frame to ensure content is accessible.
-3. Check the `title` or `name` attribute of each frame for a description of the content
+3. Check the `title` or `name` attribute of each frame for a description of the content.

 ## Examples